 Sometimes an injured worker will return to "light duty" work, but they are not making as much money as they did before the accident.
 In that case, the workers' comp insurance owes you 2/3 of the difference.
+This is what the law calls "temporary partial disability" benefits.
 This often happens when you return to work but you are not getting as many hours, or your are being paid a lower hourly rate for light duty.